 “The photographic image reminds us that the world is going down—and that probably helps us live better among the shadows, ruins and ghosts…”

-Best of February: Deadlines for Competitions, Grants, Festivals and More
+Best of June: Deadlines for Competitions, Workshops, Grants and More

 Our editors have put together a curated list of worthwhile (and imminent) opportunities for photographers—have a look and best of luck!

 Sun, Earth, Energy, Life: Coal

 Coal is a complex substance—but at its core, it is a product of the natural world.
 This series of microcosmic abstractions pays homage to its remarkable composition.

 This intimate series is the result of the photographer’s decades-long fascination with a remote valley, its idiosyncratic inhabitants and a long, personal history of family strife.